Agency Cross-Servicing Responsibilities

 The provisions of this TFM chapter:

-Apply to all Federal agencies that are required or authorized to transfer debts to Fiscal Service per 31 U.S.C. § 3711(g); and
+Apply to all federal agencies that are required or authorized to transfer debts to Cross-Servicing program per 31 U.S.C. § 3711(g), and

-Govern the collection of debts required to be, or that have been, transferred to Fiscal Service per 31 U.S.C. § 3711(g).
+Govern the collection of debts that have been transferred to the Cross-Servicing program per 31 U.S.C. § 3711(g).

-Per 31 U.S.C. §§ 3711(g)(1)(B), 3711(g)(4), and 3711(g)(5), and the authority delegated to Fiscal Service by the Department of Justice, Fiscal Service is authorized to terminate collection action on transferred debts with a principal balance of up to $500,000.
-Fiscal Service may approve the termination of collection action for debts with a principal balance of over $500,000 only with the approval of the Department of Justice.
+Per 31 U.S.C. §§ 3711(g)(1)(B), 3711(g)(4), and 3711(g)(5), and the authority delegated to Fiscal Service by the Department of Justice, Fiscal Service is authorized to suspend and/or terminate collection action on transferred debts with a principal balance of up to $500,000.
+Fiscal Service generally may approve the suspension or termination of collection action for debts with a principal balance of over $500,000, only with the approval of the Department of Justice.

 - Creditor Agency Responsibilities